byunw/byunw.github.io/multivariable-calculus.md

 \end{aligned}
 $$

-Now we have the formal definition of continuity written down, let's find out if a function is continuous at a point.
+Now we have the formal definition of continuity written down above, let's find out if a function is continuous at a point.
 Let's look at the following function.

 $$
 \begin{aligned}
 1 &\rightarrow 4 \\
 2 &\rightarrow 5 \\